 A stunt where a top person in a horizontal position is tossed to rotate around a vertical axis (like helicopter blades) before being caught by original bases.

 56. Horizontal Axis (Twisting in Stunts)

-An invisible line drawn from front to back through belly button of a non-upright top person.
+An invisible line drawn from front to back through belly button of the top person.

 57. Initiation / Initiating